SUBMIT CONTENT FOR THE CULTURAL CHANNEL

 ✘ Events relating to private/corporate business or for-profit organizations will be excluded.

-Shooting Video with a Smartphone: You don’t need to have a fancy camera to record video for the Cultural Channel – most smartphones (such as an iPhone, Samsung Galaxy, Google phone or Microsoft phone) are capable of taking high-quality videos.
-If you’re new to shooting video on your smartphone or would like a few helpful pointers, watch the following video tutorial or click here to read a helpful article on how to shoot video with your smartphone.
+Shooting Video with a Smartphone: You don’t need to have a fancy camera to record video for the Cultural Channel – most smartphones are capable of taking high-quality videos.
+If you’re new to shooting video on your smartphone and would like a few helpful pointers, watch the following video tutorial or click here to read a helpful article on the topic.